anthony-chaudhary/self-driving-car-nanodegree-nd013/p9-pid-control/reflections.md

 I'm sure there is something that can be done here and open to ideas.

-Here is an example of twiddle results, using pre-tuned paramters to start:
+Here is an example of twiddle results, using pre-tuned parameters to start:
 ![twiddle-testing](images/twiddle-testing.jpg)

 ### Importance of speed